Help us make this journey a reality.

 Thank you for all your support.
 Stay tuned for updates about our wonderful group project, after we bring it to life on Burning Man 2022.

-After his successful art installation "Wings of Glory", a giant flying, moving fiery pegasus towering over Burning Man 2019, Adrian Landon has invited a group of artists from various backgrounds to join him in a new project.
+Adrian Landon and Rebekah Stetson have invited a group of artists from various backgrounds to join them in a new project.
 Through an open call, artists were invited to propose an outdoor public horse sculpture, on the subject of the plight of Nevada ecosystems and how wild horses are being impacted.
 Many amazing designs were submitted, from which a dozen have been selected to be produced.

 Each of these life-size (or larger) horse sculptures will be made by an individual artist, in their own artistic aesthetic.
 Together, these life-size or larger horse sculptures will form a herd.
 Free-standing, built to withstand permanent outdoor exposure, severe weather, and safe and structurally sound enough to be climbed on while on public display.